Changing the Temporary Upload Directory in Shared Hosting Environments

 Replace

-with the directory where yourphp.ini
+/home/username/public_htmlwith the directory where yourphp.iniis located. -

 Save Changes: Save your

-Note: These settings will apply to the directory containing the php.ini
+Note: These settings will apply to the directory containing the php.ini and .htaccess files, as well as any subdirectories.

 Method 2: Using a user.ini File